 Although the chance of any individual contracting vCJD from a blood transfusion or transplanted material is extremely small, it is hoped that these additional safety measures will help eradicate vCJD from the UK population.

-You can still give blood if you received a blood transfusion in the UK before 1980.
+You may be eligible to give blood if you received a blood transfusion prior to 1 January 1980.

 If you would like to discuss any of the above, please do not hesitate to get in touch.